Southwest Indian Foundation-Our Mission

 Southwest Indian Foundation assistance is strictly limited to Native Americans - with priority given to the elderly, handicapped, and families with dependent children.
 Along with the Navajo, we also serve the Zuni, Hopi, and other indigenous people of the area.

 Our services include: Substantial school grants and individual tuition assistance, homes for battered women and children, home repair and wood stove installation, Christmas food baskets for needy families, alcohol counseling, and emergency assistance in the areas of food, clothing, heating fuel, and temporary shelter.
-In addition, a few years ago we launched out Indian Craft Catalog to provide a national outlet for Native Americans to sell their precious handmade goods.
-You are currently viewing the on-line version of this catalog.
-The profits from this catalog go directly back to the Native Americans themselves in the form of our many philanthropic programs.
+In addition, a few years ago we launched our Indian Craft Catalog to provide a national outlet for Native Americans to sell their precious handmade goods.
+That original catalog has grown and developed into the current SWIF Catalog many receive in their mailbox today!
+From the paper catalog, we developed the on-line store you are currently viewing, and we like to remind everyone that the vast percentage of the profits from this catalog go directly back to Native Americans in the form of our many philanthropic programs.

 So please take a few minutes and look over our extensive catalog.
 And remember, when you order something from our catalog you are not just buying wonderful and unique gifts - you are actually changing lives!
 Our primary goal at the Southwest Indian Foundation is to lessen the poverty and unemployment among the Native Americans of the Southwest, specifically members of the Navajo, Zuni, Hopi, Laguna, Acoma, and Apache.
 Through self-help initiatives and charitable donations, we are attempting to restore dignity and self-reliance to these native peoples.